Learning Structured Robot Policies from Vision-Language Models via Synthetic Neuro-Symbolic Supervision: Related Works

 \subsection{Large Language Models for Behavior Tree Generation}

-Behavior Trees (BTs)~\cite{IOVINO2022104096} have become a standard in robotic control due to their modularity, readability, and reactive nature.
-While traditionally manually designed by experts, recent research has shifted toward leveraging Large Language Models (LLMs) to automate BT generation.
+Behavior Trees (BTs)~\cite{IOVINO2022104096, unifiedBTframework} have become a standard in robotic control~\cite{ColledanchiseLTL} due to their modularity, readability, and reactive nature.
+While traditionally manually designed by experts, recent research has shifted toward leveraging Large Language Models (LLMs) to automate BT generation~\cite{BTExpansionwithLLMs, CodeBT} and domains beyond natural language processing~\cite{pmlr-v205-huang23c}.
 Early studies often used LLMs to produce preliminary task information or to fill fixed-structure BT templates.
-More recent approaches, such as~\cite{LLMBrain}, directly generate full, executable BTs from text descriptions by fine-tuning models like Stanford's Alpaca 7B~\cite{alpaca}.
+More recent approaches, such as~\cite{LLMBrain}, directly generate full, executable BTs from text descriptions by fine-tuning models~\cite{alpaca}.
 Similarly,~\cite{izzo2026btgenbot2efficientbehaviortree} demonstrates that lightweight LLMs (under 7B parameters) can generate effective robot behaviors when fine-tuned on high-quality datasets curated from existing robotic projects.
 Frameworks like~\cite{LLMasBTPlanner} further extend these capabilities to complex assembly tasks, using in-context learning to decompose instructions into subgoal sequences before generating parameterized task plans.
 While earlier works~\cite{LLMBrain} focused on the linguistic mapping of tasks to trees, they often lacked visual grounding, relying instead on pre-parsed object lists.
 Our work bridges this gap by moving from text-to-BT to vision-to-BT, eliminating the need for a separate symbolic perception pipeline.